-Before the late-80s, wheat flour (atta) was mainly home grinded or milled through local chakki mills in India.
-The homemakers used to buy raw wheat in bulk, clean it by hand, store it, and milled it using traditional hand driven chakki or bring some quantity of wheat every week to the local mill or chakki to grind for meeting their daily needs.
-Although, the wheat flour market largely dominated by local chakki mills in India; the branded packaged wheat flour is emerging rapidly in the country and breaking these old age traditions.
-The introduction of new product variants such as multi-grain atta, fortified atta by the national/regional players is capitalizing on hygiene and convenience factors.
+Before the late-90s, wheat flour (atta) was mainly home ground or milled through local chakki mills in India.
+The housewives used to buy raw wheat in bulk, clean it by hand, store it, and milled it using traditional hand driven chakki or bring some quantity of wheat every week to the local mill or chakki to grind for meeting their daily needs.
+Although, the wheat flour market largely dominated by local chakki mills in India; the branded packaged wheat flour emerged rapidly in the country in the past five years and breaking the old age traditions.
+The introduction of new product variants such as multi-grain atta, fortified atta by the national/regional players are capitalizing on hygiene and convenience factors.

 Malls, Supermarket and Grocery/Kirana stores are the key retail sales points for packaged wheat flour in India.
-However, with growing technological advancement and easy access to the internet; the online retailing trend is also on upswing.
+However, with growing technological advancement and easy access to the internet; the E-Commerce aka online retailing trend is also contributing significantly.

-The players dominating the packaged wheat flour market in India are few national players, with a market leader like Aashirvaad, Pillsbury, Nature Fresh, Annapurna Shakti Bhog and more than 500 regional brands and private labels brands together forming the organized market.
+The players dominating the packaged wheat flour market in India are national players, with a market leaders like Aashirvaad, Pillsbury, Nature Fresh, Annapurna, Shakti Bhog, Patanjali, Fortune etc. and more than 500 regional brands and private label brands together forming the organized market.
 A large number of players having distinctive brands and product quality created intensified competition in the market.

-However, due to varied geographical taste preferences and beliefs, to satisfy Indian consumer with standard offering remain the biggest challenge for marketers and so as the case with packaged wheat flour.The marketer needs to come up with new and innovative product packaging and product proposition for differentiating themselves and for sustainable long-term growth.
-It also expected that the consumers would eventually give more importance toits origin of ingredient (wheat) and related convenience factors in case of Packaged Wheat Flour.
+However, due to varied geographical taste preferences and beliefs, to satisfy Indian consumer with standard offering remains the biggest challenge for marketers and so as the case with packaged wheat flour.The marketer needs to come up with new and innovative product packaging and product proposition for differentiating themselves and for sustainable long-term growth.
+It is also expected that the Indian consumers would continue to give more importance to its origin of ingredient (wheat), availability and related convenience factors in case of Packaged Wheat Flour.